syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 * Keyboard interaction support for MacCatalyst, Android, and iOS.
 * Support for group header view customization.
 * Support for DataFormViewItem's auto height.
-* Support for programmatic scrolling to a specific editor,
+* Support for programmatic scrolling to a specific editor.
 * Support for dataform themeing.

 ## Known issues in .NET MAUI DataForm